Asha-Aradhya/lookup-app/README.md

 # lookup-app

-To tun the react project, run the below commands
+To run the react project, run the below commands

 # npm install
 # npm run dev

 This project needs data for which you will have follow the below steps

-# navigate to server folder
+# navigate to server folder and run the below command
 # json-server --watch data.json --port 3001

 To run tests: